 Production of heavier elements, from carbon to the very heaviest elements, proceeded by stellar nucleosynthesis, and these were made available for later solar system and planetary formation by planetary nebulae and supernovae, which blast these elements into space.
 The high abundance of oxygen, silicon, and iron on Earth reflects their common production in such stars.
 While most elements are generally stable, a small amount of natural transformation of one element to another also occurs in the decay of radioactive elements as well as other natural nuclear processes[clarification needed].

 The bond is caused by the electrostatic force of attraction between opposite charges, either between electrons and nuclei, or as the result of a dipole attraction.
 The strength of chemical bonds varies considerably; there are "strong bonds" such as covalent or ionic bonds and "weak bonds" such as dipole–dipole interactions, the London dispersion force and hydrogen bonding.
 Since opposite charges attract via a simple electromagnetic force, the negatively charged electrons that are orbiting the nucleus and the positively charged protons in the nucleus attract each other.
 An electron positioned between two nuclei will be attracted to both of them, and the nuclei will be attracted toward electrons in this position.
+Chemical substance.
 Steam and liquid water are two different forms of the same chemical substance, water.

 In chemistry, a chemical substance is a form of matter that has constant chemical composition and characteristic properties.
 It cannot be separated into components by physical separation methods, i.e. without breaking chemical bonds.
 It can be solid, liquid, gas, or plasma.
 Forms of energy, such as light and heat, are not considered to be matter, and thus they are not "substances" in this regard.
 Definition Colors of a single chemical (Nile red) in different solvents, under visible and UV light.
-Chemical substance
+Chemical reaction.
 A thermite reaction using iron(III) oxide.